diego0020/lab_vision/lab5_bsds/readme.md

 See http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html#bench for an example otuput.

-Use different thresholds numbers to generate a curve.
+Use different thresholds values to generate a curve.

 A summary of the steps required is: